 HOW THAKI WORKS

-These are then distributed to educational centers that work with refugee and vulnerable children.
+We then distribute the devices to educational centers that work with refugee and vulnerable children.

 From the Thaki photo journal